Why You Should Work With A Disability Content Specialist

 “I'm 32 and I am just now working on driving because my family didn’t want to let me try driving to school.
 There was zero encouragement, only fear and anxiety that I would kill someone when they hadn't even taken me to an empty parking lot to test perception or anything."

-So, when I did get behind the wheel I had panic attacks and full on melt downs.
+So, when I did get behind the wheel, I had panic attacks and full-on meltdowns.

 Don’t let this be you.